Frequently Asked Questions about the Income Tax Changes Due to the COVID-19 National Emergency

 This guidance document may change with updated information or added examples.
 DOR recommends you do not print this document.
 Instead, sign up for the subscription service at revenue.nebraska.gov to get updates on your topics of interest.

-ADDED 04/06/2021: The American Rescue Plan Act of 2021 provides that up to $10,200 of unemployment benefits received in 2020 will not be taxable federally.
+UPDATED 07/02/2021: The American Rescue Plan Act of 2021 (ARPA) provides up to $10,200 of unemployment benefits received in 2020 will not be taxable federally.
 Will Nebraska follow the federal treatment of these benefits?